mykmurashko/LiDAR/README.md

 # LiDAR

+~this is a work in progress, please email mm2331@cam.ac.uk with any queries~

 Methodology for extracting built up volumes from areal LiDAR scans

-The following was used to extract data on built up volumes in the 649 wards of London from Digital Elevation Models.
+The following was used to extract zonal statistics on built up volumes in London from timestamped LiDAR data provided by the UK Environemnt Agency.
-Please refer to the DEM_creation file for instructions on how to efficiently calculate DEMs from surface scans and terain information.

-The pull_stats file pulls zonal statistics from the LiDAR scans.
-I was particularly interested in Volumes, Building Footprint and Total Coverege of the scan.
-I worked with DEMs at a 1m resolution, please note that you will have to tweak the volumes/footprint/coverage defintions if the resolution of your scans is different.

-The data_wrangle file cleans this data -
-1) removes wards that were only partially scanned from the dataset
-2) plots a map showing the frequency with which each ward has been covered by the data
-3) calculates averege year on year built volumes growth rate for that ward
-4) plots this data
+Step 1:
+Digital Elevation Model Creation:
+  The GDAL library is used for this step.
+  Reffer to the DEMcreation.txt for a brief walkthrough of the process Create_DEM.sh is a bash file that uses GDAL commands to create elevation models.

+Step 2:
+Generate zonal statistics from timestamped files.
+  Get_Stats.py

+Step 3:
+Visualise the changes in Volume for a specific zone:
+  Visualise_Lidar.py takes in a user input for the name of a Zone that the user wants to inspect.
+  It proceeds to find all scans that cover this zone.
+  It outputs 3 items:
+    1. A .xlsx file with the zonal statistics for each of the years
+    2. A graph mapping the built up volume against time with a line of best fit through these points
+    3. A gif visualising the changes in the elevation profile for the zone